davidgiczi/TicTacToe/README.md

 # TicTacToe
-I'ts a Tic-Tac-Toe game implementation that can run on a server.
+It's a Tic-Tac-Toe game implementation that can run on a server.